spiral/docs/basic/workers.md

 # Workers and Application Lifecycle
 Spiral Framework can work using classic Nginx/PHP-FPM setup.
-But the highest effectiveness can be achieved using embedded application server (based on [RoadRunner](https://roadrunner.dev/)).
+But the highest effectiveness can be achieved using an embedded application server (based on [RoadRunner](https://roadrunner.dev/)).
 The server creates the set of php processes for each of dispatching/communication method (HTTP, GRPC, Queue, etc).

-Every PHP process will only work within single request/task.
+Every PHP process will only work within a single request/task.
 It allows you to write code as if you would normally do.
-By keeping application state intact between requests you can drastically increase performance and also offload part of functionality to application server.
+By keeping application state intact between requests you can drastically increase performance and also offload part of functionality to the application server.

 ![High Level Architecture Diagram](https://user-images.githubusercontent.com/796136/64451724-762d0800-d0ed-11e9-8c34-9c054a7bb0bd.png)